-Negotiators report progress on long-delayed COVID aid bill
+Negotiators near agreement on long-delayed COVID-19 aid bill

 There’s a hoped-for deadline of midnight Friday to deliver the completed package to Trump.
 That is when a partial government shutdown would arrive with the expiration of last week’s temporary funding bill.
 But there’s no guarantee that the massive yearend measure will be completed in time.
 If the talks drag, further temporary bills could be needed.

-Negotiations on the $1.4 trillion catchall spending bill are “essentially finished,” said a congressional aide participating in the talks.
-While details are closely held, “the status quo is prevailing.”
-That means Trump would get another $1.4 billion or so for a final installment to continue construction of his long-sought U.S.-Mexico border wall.
+Negotiations on the $1.4 trillion catchall spending bill are virtually completed, lawmakers say, One hard-fought compromise would deliver another $1.4 billion or so for a final installment to continue construction of his long-sought U.S.-Mexico border wall.

-Republicans have succeeded in killing a $12 billion plan to break last year’s budget mini-agreement by using accounting maneuvers to pad veterans health care funding to accommodate big cost increases from expanding access to health care services from private providers.
-Instead, a different set of moves is being employed to provide for equivalent spending increases for other domestic programs.

 The post-election lame-duck session is the last chance to wrap up the unfinished work this year, a goal of all involved, though they have been slow until now to forge the often-tricky compromises required to pull the measure together.